davekilian/davekilian.github.com/_posts/2012-09-14-multiplayer-i.markdown

 Glenn does it so well.
 He explains client/server gameplay at a high level;
 this series covers the same in greater technical detail.

-The following is a list of documents I consulted when developing multiplayer for nullZERO.
+The following is a list of other documents I consulted when developing nullZERO.
 You may also find them useful:

 * [Source Multiplayer Networking](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking)
 * [Latency Compensating Methods in Client/Server In-Game Protocol Design and Optimization](https://developer.valvesoftware.com/wiki/Latency_Compensating_Methods_in_Client/Server_In-game_Protocol_Design_and_Optimization)